hobin2017/Brindley2017-2018/README.md

 3. the verification of item weight is added after the SQL thread in work5 function.
 If the verification fails, one dialog (defined in DialogLayout.py file) will show until the verification successes;
 4. my customized QDialog class is introduced in the ShoppingList.py to give a message to customer;
 5. commenting the useless usage QThread.setPriority();
-6. adding the self-checking is firstly introduced into Brindley;
+6. the self-checking is firstly introduced into Brindley;
-7. finding one bug caused by the cooperation of the Weigher and the ML Model: the weigher detects zero and it refreshs the ShoppingList Layout (it does not refresh the last_result of the ML Model).
+7. fixing one bug: the weigher detects zero and it refreshs the ShoppingList Layout (it does not refresh the last_result of the ML Model).
 What if customer place the same item into the weigher?
 Answer: the weigher sends signal to ML Model to detect items, and then the detected result is the same as the last result.
 Hence, the the ShoppingList still is empty!
 Solution: refreshing the value of last_result of the ML Model in work4b function.